-2) Like Steve Nash in basketball, you didn’t get to this level of writing by being a non-starter.
+2) Like Steve Nash in basketball, you did not get to this level of writing by being a non-starter.
 You were training for this long ago.
 You have everything you need to succeed.

 4) Keep your commitment to your team—even if it’s just a team of one.
 Or add a coach to your team and have someone along side of you who takes your commitment seriously.

 5) And one more thing, Steve Nash plays hard and plays to win because it’s fun.
-You can make your work fun, too—writing is a challenge and challenges can be exhilarating.
+You can make your work fun, too—writing is a challenge and challenges are exhilarating.
 Choose that perspective.

 Until next time,

 NancyNancy Whichard, Ph.D., PCC Your International Dissertation and Academic Career Coach nancy @nancywhichard.com www.nancywhichard.com